 Meaning and History

-In 2007, the teams acquired a logo depicting a man in a black cylinder hat.
-This is the duke mentioned in the name of the sports department.
-For the next part, the designers chose a stylized font with original design elements.
-But everything was changed by the 2019 redesign.
-Since then, the simple letter “D” in the shape of a curved polygon has been used as an emblem.
+In 2007, the teams acquired a logo featuring a man in a black top hat.
+This duke is referred to in the name of the sports department.
+For the next part, designers chose a stylized font with original design elements.
+However, everything changed with the 2019 redesign.
+Since then, a simple letter “D” in the shape of a curved polygon has been used as the emblem.

 2019 – today